-The Fund Office currently charges a fee of \$2.50 per month (\$30 per year) per participant to defray its administrative expenses.
-The Fund Office's fees are paid annually from your account on June 30, or upon distribution of your account.
+The Plan currently charges a fee of \$6.75 per month (\$81 per year) per participant to pay Mercer's recordkeeping fees and to defray administrative expenses of the Fund Office.
+These fees are deducted monthly from your account on the fifth business day of the month.

-Pursuant to a Plan Expense Reimbursement Agreement between Putnam Investments and the Plan's Trustees, Putnam reduces the compensation it earns from the Plan by reimbursing certain expenses incurred by the Trustees for administering the Plan.
-These reimbursements directly benefit participants by reducing the annual administrative charges that would otherwise be charged.
+Pursuant to a Plan Expense Reimbursement Agreement between Mercer and the Plan's Trustees, any compensation Mercer receives from third parties by virtue of the Plan's investments is used to reduce the annual administrative fees that would otherwise be charged by Mercer, in this way directly benefiting the participant.